C. I. Scofield: Pastorates

 According to Scofield, he was converted to evangelical Christianity through the testimony of a lawyer acquaintance.
 Certainly by the late fall of 1879, Scofield was assisting in the St. Louis evangelistic campaign conducted by Dwight L. Moody, and he served as the secretary of the St. Louis YMCA.
 Significantly, Scofield came under the mentorship of James H. Brookes, pastor of Walnut Street Presbyterian Church, St. Louis, a prominent dispensationalist premillennialist.

 In October 1883, Scofield was ordained as a Congregationalist minister—while his divorce was proceeding but not yet final—and he accepted the pastorate of a small mission church founded by that denomination, which became the First Congregational Church of Dallas, Texas (now Scofield Memorial Church).
 The church grew from fourteen to over five hundred members before he resigned its pastorate in 1895.
 In 1895, Scofield was called as pastor of Moody's church, the Trinitarian Congregational Church of East Northfield, Massachusetts.
 Scofield also attempted with limited success to take charge of Moody's Northfield Bible Training School.

 Interest in missions

 In 1888, Scofield attended the Niagara Bible Conference where he met pioneer missionary to China, Hudson Taylor.
 Taylor's approach to Christian missions influenced Scofield to found the Central American Mission in 1890 (now Camino Global).
-Scofield also served as superintendent of the American Home Missionary Society of Texas and Louisiana; and in 1890, he helped found, and was chairman of the board, of Lake Charles College (1890–1903), Lake Charles, Louisiana.
+Scofield also served as superintendent of the American Home Missionary Society of Texas and Louisiana.
+In 1890, he founded Lake Charles College (1890–1899) in Lake Charles, Louisiana.